DKFZ-ODCF/SophiaWorkflow/README.md

 ## Method

 [Sophia](https://bitbucket.org/utoprak/sophia) is a tool for identifying somatic structural variations in tumor-control sample pairs.
-It was developed by Umut Toprak at the Computational Oncology group, Theoretical Bioinformatics, German Cancer Research Center (DKFZ).
-Please have a look at Umut's PhD thesis at https://doi.org/10.11588/heidok.00027429, in particular chapter 2.
+It was developed by Umut Toprak at the German Cancer Research Center (DKFZ).
+Please have a look at Umut's dissertation at https://doi.org/10.11588/heidok.00027429, in particular chapter 2.
 Section 2.2.1 describes the method in more details.
 Sophia is very CPU and memory efficient and can detect variants with a single pass of the input BAM files (resoure requirements shown in the [default config](./blob/7e306612f3e19346a95152ddbb0b86fffef4fbde/resources/configurationFiles/sophiaAnalysis.xml#L176) are sufficient for extreme cases, such as chromothripsis).
 The algorithm relies on the noisy information present in "supplementary alignments" produced by the aligner (usually BWA) combined with filters based on expert-knowledge to increase specificity.
 No local assembly is done.

 You can cite Sophia as follows: